ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 This function can be used by the platforms to update/use image information corresponding to ``image_id``.
 This function is invoked in BL1, both in cold boot and FWU code path, after loading and authenticating the image.

+The default weak implementation of this function calculates the amount of Trusted SRAM that can be used by BL2 and allocates a ``meminfo_t`` structure at the beginning of this free memory and populates it.
+The address of ``meminfo_t`` structure is updated in ``arg1`` of the entrypoint information to BL2.

 Function : bl1\_plat\_fwu\_done() [optional]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~